-The online course Data integration: Principles, approaches and user perspectives covers a wide range of topics offered through lectures, practical sessions, guided discussions and assignments.
-Theoretical knowledge is transferred through reading, watching videos and a concrete case study assignment.
+The online course data integration: Principles, approaches and user perspectives covers a wide range of topics offered through lectures, practical sessions, guided discussions and assignments.
+Theoretical knowledge is transferred through reading, watching videos and a concrete case study project.
 Concepts will be illustrated by computer exercises for the development of skills in software handling and applications.

-The basic aspects of the systems are introduced to provide you with the basis for discussing the use of geo-information in relation to a systems view of a real-world problems and their spatiotemporal relations.
+The basic aspects of systems (and system modelling) are introduced to provide you with the basis for discussing the use of geo-information in relation to a systems view of a real-world problems and their spatiotemporal relations.
 This content will be covered in a lecture and system modeling exercise.

 Use and Users, SDI and Geo-Portals

 Use, users and stakeholders are described according to their specific roles and typical examples are critically analysed whether the geo-information and platforms designed are useful and usable.
-In order to coordinate the collection of various geospatial data and to foster their integrated you will learn to pay attention to setting up Spatial Data Infrastructures (SDI) at different spatial levels (local, regional or global).
-Technical and societal aspects of SDI’s be covered in a lecture and a reading assignment.
-How to access the special data in a SDI through a so-called “Geo-portals” will be discussed in a lecture and experienced in an exercise.
+To coordinate the collection of various geospatial data and to foster their integration, you will learn to pay attention to setting up Spatial Data Infrastructures (SDI) at different spatial levels (local, regional or global).
+Technical and societal aspects of SDI are covered in a lecture and a reading assignment.
+How to access data in a SDI through a so-called “Geo-portals” will be discussed in a lecture and practiced in an exercise.

 The course consists of a theoretical, practical and application oriented part.